-No licensing, legislative or certification requirements apply to this qualification at the time of publication.
+No licensing, legislative or certification requirements apply to Certificate III in Individual Support Disability at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work placement.

 - Good understanding of English